MSc in Urban Design and Conservation: Career, Skills, Scope, Options, Outlook

 • Urban Planning and Policy: This course explores the planning and policy processes involved in shaping the built environment, including land use planning, transportation planning, and economic development.

-• Final Project or Thesis: In the final semester of the program, students typically complete a major project or thesis in which they apply their knowledge and skills to a real-world urban design or conservation challenge.
+• Final Project or Thesis: In the final semester of the program, students typically complete a significant project or thesis in which they apply their knowledge and skills to a real-world urban design or conservation challenge.

 Basic Eligibility Required

-In addition to a bachelor's degree, you may also need to meet other requirements to be eligible for an MSc in Urban Design and Conservation program.
+In addition to a bachelor's degree, you may need to meet other requirements to be eligible for an MSc in Urban Design and Conservation program.
 These may include:

 • A minimum GPA: Most programs require applicants to have a minimum GPA in their undergraduate studies.